Termite Control Services

-Miche Pest Control is a top rated, family owned and operated pest control company that provides termite control services for homes and businesses in Washington DC, Maryland, and Northern Virginia.
-Our expert technicians get rid of termites fast, and use preventative methods to help keep termites from coming back after they've been eliminated.
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial termite control services for homes and businesses in Washington DC, Maryland, and Northern Virginia.
+Our expert termite exterminators get rid of termites fast, and use preventative methods to help keep termites from coming back after they've been eliminated.
 Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - give us a call today!

 Annual Termite Control Services In DC, MD & Northern VA